 Pulleys and cables

 Speaking of pulleys, the ones included with the Bowflex Xceed home gym are 8 in number.
-They’re all made of fiberglass reinforced material and integrated stainless steel ball bearings for smooth operation.
+They’re all fiberglass reinforced material and integrated stainless steel ball bearings for smooth operation.
 They all swivel in all directions allowing the execution of various exercises.